edgedb/easy-edgedb/chapter1/index.md

 Then we type `\c dracula` to connect to it.
 And you can type `\c edgedb` to get back to the default one.

 Lastly, we we need to do a migration.
 This will give the database the structure we need to start interacting with it.
-Migrations are not difficult with EdgeDB's [built-in tools](https://www.edgedb.com/docs/cli/edgedb_migration/index).
-However, we will use a [console shortcut](https://www.edgedb.com/docs/edgeql/ddl/migrations) instead:
+Migrations are not difficult with EdgeDB's {ref}`built-in tools <docs:ref_cli_edgedb_migration>`.
+However, we will use a {ref}`console shortcut <docs:ref_eql_ddl_migrations>` instead:

 - First you start them with `START MIGRATION TO {}`
 - Inside this you add at least one `module`, so your types can be accessed.
 A module is a namespace, a place where similar types go together.
 The part on the left side of the `::` is the name of the module, and the type inside is to the right.
 If you wrote `module default` and then `type Person`, the type `Person` would be at `default::Person`.
 So when you see a type like `std::bytes` for example, this means the type `bytes` inside `std` (the standard library).